Huh, there's more trail past Fremont Saddle? by nonot

 To most, Peralta Trail means hiking from the trailhead to Fremont Saddle.
-Holy cow, what's that 6.2 mile figure, can that be right?
+Holy cow, what's that 6.2-mile figure?
+Can that be right?
 Yes, it is!
-Peralta Trail actually exists north of Fremont Saddle.
-It sees much less traffic than the first half, but is still popular as it can be used for several looping options.
+Peralta Trail exists north of Fremont Saddle.
+It sees much less traffic than the first half but is still popular as it can be used for several looping options.

-This trail consists of two portions: the popular and overused section that goes from the trailhead to Fremont Saddle.
-It climbs about a 1380 ft and is virtually impossible to lose, I've seen people on this trail from 3 year olds to 80 year olds.
+This trail consists of two portions: the famous and overused section from the trailhead to Fremont Saddle.
+It climbs about 1380 ft and is virtually impossible to lose.
+I've seen people on this trail, from 3-year-olds to 80-year-olds.
 You'll probably pass a hundred people if doing this late morning or early afternoon if the weather is in the 70s.

-After Pinyon Camp, you will descend at a fairly easy slope.
+After Pinyon Camp, you will descend at a reasonably easy slope.
 From the Peralta Trail, you will not recognize or probably even notice the "Weaver's Needle Crosscut" trail that may appear on your map shortly after the first campsite.
-Continuing on, eventually you reach the final switchbacks which drop you into the creek bed of Peralta Creek and the intersection with the Dutchman.
+Continuing, you eventually reach the final switchbacks, which drop you into the creek bed of Peralta Creek and the intersection with the Dutchman.
 The trail intersection is well signed.

 Chilson camp is nearby this intersection, which is another popular campsite for users of this trail.

-East Boulder Creek is Seasonal, it would be best to get a water report before attempting a camping trip.
-Aside from recent rains it is unlikely there will be any water in the area.
+East Boulder Creek is Seasonal, and it would be best to get a water report before attempting a camping trip.
+Aside from recent rains, it is unlikely there will be any water in the area.

-A user could dayhike to the Dutchman Trail #104 and back without too much difficulty as well solely using this segment.
+A user could day hike to the Dutchman Trail #104 and back without too much difficulty solely using this segment.
 Turn around according to your fitness level and time left before nightfall.
 It's good to set a turn around time when starting and stick to it.

-The trail north of the saddle is no more difficult than the popular stretch to the saddle.
+The trail north of the saddle is no more difficult than the famous stretch to the saddle.
 I've run into some overgrown sumac for the first half-mile north of the saddle in the past.
-It appears in 2007 a trail maintenance team did some good work to improve this section.
-My thanks goes out to the volunteers.
+It appeared in 2007, a trail maintenance team did some excellent work to improve this section.
+My thanks go out to the volunteers.

 o Backpack loops and others starting on #102